Access Governance in Hybrid Scenarios

 From Blind Spots to Full Overview – Access Governance in Hybrid Scenarios

 Have you ever experienced the “blind spot” in your eye?
 It’s a small area in the retina where the optic nerve enters the eye and no photoreceptors are present.
-It makes some things invisible even though they are in your field of view.
-It is my impression that sometimes Identity Governance and Administration (IGA) practitioners become like this, running the risk of staying too focused on their customary views, even though the effects of digitalization can be seen everywhere in today’s organizations.
-We see that companies are exposed to more and more “hybrid” IT scenarios, technology and business processes.
-Not seeing nor reacting - from an IGA perspective - to these quickly leads to organizations completely losing their overview and ability to master security risks.
+It makes some things invisible even though they are in your field of vision.
+It is my impression that the IT user administration practitioners sometimes run the risk of developing “blind spots”, relying on and staying too focused on their customary views for access control, even though the effects of increased digitalization can be seen everywhere in today’s organizations.
+We see that companies are faced with challenges due to more and more “hybrid” IT scenarios, deployment of complex technologies and introduction of digital business processes across multi-connected IT environments.
+From an identity governance perspective, not seeing nor addressing these challenges quickly leads to organizations completely losing their overview and ability to master security risks.
 But what should we pay concrete attention to?

 One key characteristic of hybrid IT is the opening up of parts of the organization’s IT infrastructure to partners, customers and other outsiders, to be able to deliver services or to be part in a supply chain.
 Another characteristic is the use of cloud applications and cloud infrastructure.